Glagan/MyMangaDex/README.md

 * Import and export MyMangaDex data to switch between browsers or keep save
 * Fully functionning and easily customizable follow if options are added
 * Handle pending manga on MyAnimeList
+* Choose the username you want to import (not only Glagan now, eh)

 ## TODO
 * Manga page: